 Updated version.
 Originally posted on October 22, 2019

-All types of meditation techniques work on the same principle: By restraining the thought process in one way or the other, which triggers the process of homeostasis, resulting into the brain becoming powerful, as explained in detail below.
+No matter how they are projected, all types of meditation techniques work on a single principle: By restraining the thought process in one way or the other, which triggers the process of homeostasis, resulting into the brain becoming powerful, as explained in detail below.

 Because of its engagement with ever changing environments & conditions coupled with unreliability of perceptions, the human brain is …more